Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Synchronous/asynchronous framework

-In the asynchronous framework, the PS can update the global model with the updates from several or even one worker instead of all workers \cite{muli2013}\cite{AsynDisMLspar}.
-In contrast to synchronous algorithms, the asynchronous framework allows more independent updates of the nodes, which cut down the data transmitted during the communication between the current workers and the master.
-Also, the asynchronous design makes large-scale systems more robust to the failures of workers.
+The asynchronous parallel SGD (ASP-SGD) framework allows the server to update the global model with the updates from a part of workers instead of all workers~\citep{hogwild,muli2013,Tamingwild,AsynDisMLspar,NEURIPS2022_029df12a}.
+ASP-SGD enables more independent updates of the nodes and reduces one-round data transmission during communication between the workers and the PS as shown in Fig. \ref{fig:timeline}.
+In ASP-SGD, each worker sends its gradients to the PS after gradient calculation.
+Then the PS updates the global model without waiting for the other workers.
+Thus, asynchronous frameworks get rid of straggler problems.
+Note that ASP-SGD is not friendly to the All-Reduce architecture.
+The update formula of ASP-SGD can be summarized as

-In \cite{dean2012large}, DistBelief is such an asynchronous framework that can utilize computing clusters with thousands of machines to train large models.
-Except that, they propose \textit{Downpour SGD}, an asynchronous stochastic gradient descent algorithm for optimization.
-Multiple workers process data in parallel to calculate their own updates and communicating with the parameters server.
-For asynchronous parameters server, the steps in each iteration are similar to the asynchronous framework.
-The difference is that the global model is preserved in the parameters server, but there are some asynchronous algorithms using a decentralized framework.
+where the $\tau_{k,i}$ represents the period between when worker $i$ calculates the gradient and when the server conducts SGD.

-Mote et al. \cite{Dadmm} proposed a communication-efficient distributed algorithm named Distributed Alternating Direction Method of Multipliers (D-ADMM), which is extended from the multi-block ADMM algorithm.
-The D-ADMM can run on any connected network topology.
-Wei et al. \cite{DisADMM}\cite{convergeceAsynDisADMM} developed a decentralized ADMM algorithm.
+Distributed Alternating Direction Method of Multipliers (D-ADMM)~\citep{Dadmm,convergeceAsynDisADMM} is an early work that proposed asynchronous updating on different parameters of an optimization problem.
+However, it requires the maintenance of a global clock, and each group of workers in D-ADMM needs to be aware of each other’s progress.
+Moreover, D-ADMM heavily depends on the network topology and requires a central node to keep the global model while the central node still needs to wait for all worker nodes to finish their tasks, which is akin to the synchronous framework.
+Moreover, ~\citep{Dadmm,convergeceAsynDisADMM} do not consider the optimization of neural networks.

-Zhang et al. \cite{AsynDisADMM} pointed out that some problems exist in decentralized ADMM algorithms.
-The decentralized ADMM algorithms in \cite{DisADMM}\cite{convergeceAsynDisADMM} require the maintenance of a global clock.
-Because of the decentralized property, each group of workers needs to be aware of each other’s process.
-Moreover, decentralized ADMM algorithms heavily depend on the network topology.
-There should be a central node to keep the global model in decentralized ADMM algorithms.
-And the central node still needs to wait for all worker nodes to finish their tasks, which is similar to the synchronous framework.
-Considering these reasons, Zhang et al. \cite{AsynDisADMM} proposed an asynchronous distributed ADMM, in which the star topology and the parameter server architecture are used.
-They used two conditions to control the asynchrony: partial barrier and bounded delay.
+To address these limitations, Zhang et al. ~\citep{AsynDisADMM} proposed an asynchronous distributed ADMM using the star topology and the PS architecture.
+Although asynchronous training has been demonstrated to be faster than synchronous training in the absence of slow workers, it tend to have inferior convergence performance than synchronous optimization.
+Thus, ~\citep{AsynDisADMM} employed partial barrier and bounded delay as two conditions to control the asynchrony, trying to obtain similar convergence of the synchronous optimization.